 Sarah Wexler heads Global Store Design for Under Armour, overseeing store design for both the retail and wholesale channels.
 She is responsible for creating & maintaining global guidelines & standards.
 In this role, she led the effort to establish brand consistency and recognition globally through developing branding & signage principles and guidelines.
 These guides navigate the intricacies of signage regulations in the multitude of spaces that the brand is represented – on city streets, in shopping & outlet malls and in shop-in-shop environments – in order to provide clarity on best practices and effectiveness to best represent the Brand.
 They also include a glossary of definitions and typical specification sheets to ensure both design intent and quality are maintained across the variety of sign types.

 Sarah graduated from the University of Michigan’s Taubman College of Architecture and Urban Planning with a degree in Architecture, and is a LEED Accredited Professional.
 She spent the first decade of her career in architecture firms ranging in work from national retail roll-out programs to large scale commercial retail, lifestyle centers, hospitality, workplace & multi-family.
 Her experience also included regularly working with and presenting to zoning & planning boards throughout the East Coast with a focus on signage ordinances.

 Sapna Budev | Executive Director

-Sapna Budev works with the Board of Trustees to establish vision and direction for the organization, ensuring adherence to the Foundation's mission.
+Sapna Budev works with the Board of Trustees to establish vision and direction for the Foundation.

-She has the ultimate responsibility for establishing and overseeing program, financial, and operational goals; guiding creation and implementation of strategic plans, and representing the Foundation before key constituencies.
-She works closely with the Academic Advisory Council for Signage Research and Education to manage the research pipeline and enable academic research.
+She establishes and oversees program, financial, and operational goals; guides the creation and implementation of the strategic plan, and represents the Foundation before key constituencies.
+She works closely with academics at Tier 1 universities to manage the research pipeline and enable academic research.